jarkkokovala/distsys19/project1/documentation/specification.md

 * Master node
 * Single point of failure
 * Always running/listening
-* The client's and a (novel) file server's first point of contact
+* The client's and a (novel) file node's first point of contact
-    * Informs the client which file server to use for PUT and GET
+    * Informs the client which file node to use for PUT and GET
     * Adds the (novel) file node as part of the system (i.e. in the node list)
 * Maintains a list of files
     * The file nodes inform the name node of their files when there are changes